BingooDev/TokensSystem/README.md

 ## BossShopPro
 The plugin adds tokens as a PriceType to [BossShopPro](https://www.spigotmc.org/resources/bossshoppro-the-most-powerful-chest-gui-shop-menu-plugin.222/)
+The name of the PriceType will follow format: TokenTypeNameToken, e.g. voteToken and jobsToken

 ## PlaceholderAPI
 The plugin will automatically create placeholders for [PlaceholderAPI](https://www.spigotmc.org/resources/placeholderapi.6245/) to use.